nutechsoftware/alarmdecoder-smartthings/README.md

 * Smart Home Monitor / Home Security Module integration.
 One-way - Arm or disarm your panel when the Smart Home Monitor status is changed.
 Two-way - Change Smart Home Monitor's status when your panel is armed or disarmed.
+* Change virtual device handlers in the graph pages to change device capabilities and the system will adjust event types to match the device.
+Change a Zone Sensor to a AD2 Virtual Smoke Alarm and it will report 'clear' or 'detected'.
+This allows changing of device types to match what is needed for the task.

 ## Virtual devices